Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/scenario_description.md

 ### Internet Ingress/Egress
 Internet ingress and egress to AVS and Azure VM's will be enabled through one or more public IPs attached to the Azure Firewall in the secure hub.
-On-premises ingress/egress is expected to use existing routing configurations and not migrate to the VWAN hub.  <TODO: Add SNAT language?>
+On-premises ingress/egress is expected to use existing routing configurations and not migrate to the VWAN hub.

 ### Network Inspection
 The solution configures network inspection with the Azure Firewall on the following flows: